This mustard in the featured image probably brings you good luck but the real question is, would you buy it? I’m frankly freaked out!

 4. The one thing a gypsy won’t steal

-Despite this provocative title, gypsies in Italy (and around Europe) have a reputation for stealing or begging.
-I wish I could say this is a total over-exaggeration but all you need to do is head over to the Santa Maria Novella train station or Termini in Rome mid-summer and you will see what I mean.
-But there is one thing they won’t touch and that’s pearls, silver or coral which apparently brings about bad luck.
+Despite this provocative title (I didn’t make this up), gypsies in Italy (and around Europe) have a reputation for stealing or begging whether it is warranted or not.
+Mostly in Florence, from what I have seen is that they stick to dressing up and harassing/encouraging people for photos and then just ask for money, but there is one thing they won’t touch and that’s pearls, silver or coral which apparently brings about bad luck.

 5. Eye-contact while drinking